FAQ: Credit Card Points and Miles for Beginners (How to Travel for Free)

 WILL I LOSE MY POINTS IF CLOSE MY CARD?

-If you have a transferable points from cards like the Chase Sapphire or Capital One Venture, those points are tied to your credit card account.
+If you have transferable points from cards like the Chase Sapphire or Capital One Venture, those points are tied to your credit card account.
 You must use or transfer your points before you close your card, or you will lose them.
 If you choose to downgrade your card, your points are safe and will transfer to the new card.

 If you have points with a hotel or airline credit card, those points are in your loyalty account program (including the free night certs), and you will not lose your points if you close your card.